vijoh01/UserScore/README.md

 You will now be able to access the initial application through your browser at the url displayed in your terminal.

 In the folder `src` you will find a file called `app.jsx` that is the main module for your application.
 You can import other files from there.
-You will also find the file `style.less` which is the base for styling.
-There are no requirements on a nice look and feel for this exercise but if you do feel that you want to add some css or less, you can do that in this file.
-Whenever you make changes to any of these files or imports form them, the application should update by itself.

 # The exercise - Ranking app
 The goal of this exercise is to create a ranking app based on some users and their scores.